neutronX/django-markdownx/README.md

 # django-markdownx

 Django Markdownx is a markdown editor built for Django.

 It is simply an extension of the Django's Textarea widget made for editing Markdown with a live preview.
-It also supports uploading images with drag&drop functionality with auto tag insertion.
+It also supports uploading images with drag&drop functionality and auto tag insertion.
 Preview pane is rendered with [Marked](https://github.com/chjj/marked) – JS Markdown compiler.

 ## Quick Start